Sofic profiles of $S(\omega )$ and computability

-Indeed, if $\mathsf{prof}_E$ is bounded above by a computable function then $\mathsf{prof}_E$ is computable.
-We note the following observations. \begin{itemize} \item The set of triples $\{ (E,n,m) : \mathsf{prof}_E (n) <m \}$ is decidable, where each $E$ is a finite set with a partial binary operation. \item If $\varphi_k$ is a fixed total and non-decreasing function then
+Indeed, if $E$ is a finite set with a partial binary operation and its unit and $\mathsf{prof}_E$ is bounded above then $E$ is a chunk of some group (the corresponding metric ultraproduct).
+Moreover by Lemma \ref{l_1} if $\mathsf{prof}_E$ is bounded above by a computable function then $\mathsf{prof}_E$ is computable.
+We note the following observations. \begin{itemize} \item The set of triples $\{ (E,n,m) : \mathsf{prof}_E (n) <m \}$ is decidable, where each $E$ is a finite set with a partial binary operation and its unit. \item If $\varphi_k$ is a fixed total and non-decreasing function then

 \item Since the graph of the universal computable function $\varphi (x,y)$ is a computably enumerable set,